Books are a great way to exercise our brains.

 Note that skimming and scanning are not the same.

-When you are skimming you go through the table of contents, flip the pages, and try to get a general idea of what is written in the book.
+When skimming, you go through the table of contents, flip the pages, and try to get a general idea of what is written in the book.

-Remember that while skimming, you don’t have to read every single line.
+Remember that you don’t have to read every line while skimming.

 You are free to skip any details you don’t wish to read.